telerik/blazor-docs/common-features/input-validation.md

 # Input Validation

-The UI for Blazor suite supports and integrates seemlessly into Blazor's Forms and Validation infrastructure.
-All Telerik UI for Blazor Input components work out of the box when placed inside an EditForm, respond to EditContext changes and provide default invalid styles.
+The UI for Blazor suite supports and integrates seamlessly into Blazor's Forms and Validation infrastructure.
+All Telerik UI for Blazor Input components work out of the box when placed inside an `EditForm`, respond to `EditContext` changes and provide default invalid styles.

 To validate the Blazor inputs, you need to: